mavi13/GCFiddle/README.md

 ### Differences in the calculation language of GCFiddle and WolfLanguage from CacheWolf

- - Most of the functions are also available in CacheWolf, so it is possible to write calculation stripts for both.
+ - Most of the functions are also available in CacheWolf, so it is possible to write calculation scripts for both interpreters.
  - Please see the examples on the test page "test/GCTEST1.js".
  - A description of the WolfLanguage (only in German) can be found at: http://cachewolf.aldos.de/index.php/Doku/WolfLanguage